 Taxable Fringe Benefits

-The IRS says that if you provide a fringe benefit to your employee, it needs to be included in the employee’s pay unless the law excludes that benefit.
-If the person receiving the benefit is an employee, it’s usually subjected to employment taxes.
+The IRS says that if you provide a fringe benefit to your employee, it needs to be included in the employee’s taxable income unless tax law excludes that benefit.
+If the person receiving the benefit is an employee, the value of the benefit is usually subjected to employment taxes.
 But if the person getting the fringe benefit isn’t an employee, like a freelancer or contract worker, the benefit isn’t subjected to employment taxes.
+(However, they must still be reported.)

 When you report, you’ll have the chance to choose between reporting: